Commercial and Residential Glass Installer and Manufacturer Resource

 • Is this an outdoor or indoor project?

 A retail storefront, a school, and a home may require different security measures.
 The idea is to make it very difficult to break through the window.
-Often, if a perpetrator can’t get the glass to break enough to create an entry point, they’ll leave the scene or try to find another way.
+Often, if a perpetrator can’t break the glass enough to create an entry point, they’ll leave the scene or try to find another way.

 Need help deciding which glass option will meet your customer's security needs?
 Contact us today: